Combat sidestroke: Full side stroke

-The swimmer starts with the body flat and arms in a fully extended position in the water, facing downward, legs flutter kicking.
-One arm then pulls down in the water to the side of the body, at the same time the body rotates and the head takes a breath to the side.
-The second arm then pulls down with the arm to the side of the body, and the head moves back facing the bottom of the pool, enabling the body to stay horizontal in the water.
-The hands move forward fully extended in front of the head while simultaneously performing a scissor-kicking motion cork-screwing the body back to being flat in the water.
+The swimmer starts with the body flat and arms in a fully extended position in the water, facing downward, and legs flutter-kicking.
+One arm then pulls down in the water to the side of the body; at the same time, the body rotates, and the head takes a breath to the side.
+The second arm then pulls down with the arm to the side of the body, and the head moves back, facing the bottom of the pool, enabling the body to stay horizontal in the water.
+The hands move forward fully extended in front of the head while simultaneously performing a scissor-kicking motion, corkscrewing the body back to being flat in the water.

 Sprinter side stroke

-The only difference between the full side stroke and sprinter side stroke is instead of bringing the second lead arm fully down to the side of the body the arm will only half stroke; the arm moves halfway towards the body and is then brought back to the fully extended position.
+The only difference between the full side stroke and sprinter side stroke is instead of bringing the second lead arm fully down to the side of the body, the arm will only half stroke; the arm moves halfway towards the body and is then brought back to the fully extended position.